ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 - Tape
 - Gauze

-There's several other items you could use which don't administer drugs, but they either:
+There are several other items you could use that don't administer drugs, but they either:
 - Are unlikely to be needed in everyday situations
-- Don't administer drugs, but have specific procedures involved to not cause life-threatening harm instead.
+- Don't administer drugs, but have specific procedures involved not to cause life-threatening harm instead (e.g, tourniquets).

 ## References